List of He-Man and the Masters of the Universe characters: Batros

-Originating in the Filmation cartoon, Batros is an anthropomorphic bat who resides on the dark side of Eternia.
+Originating in the Filmation series, Batros is an anthropomorphic bat who resides on the dark side of Eternia.
 He has helped Skeletor out, although he is generally an independent villain and will not officially ally himself with any evil team.

-He did not have a toy made of him, until the Masters of the Universe Classics line.
+Batros did not have a toy made of him, until the Masters of the Universe Classics line.
+He was from a race of half-man half-bat pirates from the Dark Hemisphere where he became a mercenary-for-hire who allied with Skeletor on occasion.

+Batros was voiced by Lou Scheimer in the 1980s series.

 The symbol over his chest straps strongly resembles the Horde's red bat-winged insignia.
-That and the fact that an origin episode for the Sorceress featuring 3 aliens wearing Horde uniforms and flying in Horde ships leads many to assume that he may have been one of several teasers for the upcoming She-Ra: Princess of Power series.
+That and the fact that an origin episode for the Sorceress featuring three aliens wearing Horde uniforms and flying in Horde ships leads many to assume that he may have been one of several teasers for the upcoming She-Ra: Princess of Power series.

-Batros was voiced by Lou Scheimer in the 1980s series.

 Strongarm

-Originating in the Filmation cartoon, Strongarm is a cyborg with a long metal right arm with strength that can rival He-Man's.
-He only appeared in "She Demon of Phantos."
+Originating in the Filmation series, Strongarm is a cyborg with a metal face and a long metal right arm with strength that can rival He-Man's.
+He only appeared in "She Demon of Phantos" where his notable scene had him trapping He-Man in a photanium body trap.

-Strongarm did not have a toy made of him until the Collector-centric Masters of the Universe Classics series where he was referred to as "Strong-Or."
+Strongarm did not have a toy made of him until the Collector-centric Masters of the Universe Classics series where he was referred to as Strong-Or.
 His bio in that toyline stated that Strongarm was originally Dalmus Fu, a photanium mines worker on Phantos who lost his right arm and parts of his face when a mechanical press folder malfunctioned.
 After being banished from Phantos by Queen Elmora for the photanium thefts where he used some of them to build a new face and right arm, he sided with Skeletor.

 Strongarm was voiced by John Erwin in the 1980s series.

 Draego-Man

-A fire-breathing dragon man with flame weapons, Draego-Man is one of Skeletor's newest Evil Warriors.
+A fire-breathing half-human half-dragon creature with flame weapons who was created by the Great Black Wizard, Draego-Man is one of Skeletor's newest Evil Warriors.
 After being shunned by Granamyr, Draego-Man sided with the people of Eternia.
 After the Truce of the Three Towers, Draego-Man became so disgusted with the humans that he chose to isolate himself within the Caverns of Rakash.
 Many millenniums later, Draego-Man came out of hiding where he sided with Skeletor in his plot to enslave the dragons and use them in the Evil Warriors' attack on the Royal Palace of Eternia.

 Exclusive to the MOTU Classics toyline, he is also the only entirely new character that the Four Horsemen have created for Masters of the Universe.